Gymnastics at the 1988 Summer Olympics – Women's artistic team all-around

 These are the results of the women's team all-around competition, one of six events for female competitors in artistic gymnastics at the 1988 Summer Olympics in Seoul.
 The compulsory and optional rounds took place on September 19 and 21 at the Olympic Gymnastics Hall.

 Results

 The final score for each team was determined by combining all of the scores earned by the team on each apparatus during the compulsory and optional rounds.
 If all six gymnasts on a team performed a routine on a single apparatus during compulsories or optionals, only the five highest scores on that apparatus counted toward the team total.

+The United States received a half point deduction from East German judge Ellen Berger, due to team alternate Rhonda Faehn being on the competition podium during the compulsory uneven bars routine of Kelly Garrison-Steves.
+The half point deduction meant that East Germany received bronze at the expense of the United States.

+Medal ceremony

+During the medal ceremony, East Germans Gabriele Fähnrich and Bettina Schieferdecker mistakenly stepped off the podium before the state anthem of the gold medal Soviet Union played.